Samsung's newest phone is the Galaxy Ace Style which, despite the name, doesn't seem any more stylish than the company's other handsets.

 Given the specs, when Samsung says young it presumably means kids, so maybe the Ace Style will end up going head-to-head with Samsung's own Galaxy Young for that segment of the market.

 Whether or not it's even slightly interesting will largely depend on the price.
-There's no sign of a pricetag just yet, but £100/$100 if it wants to turn heads when it launches.
+There's no sign of a pricetag just yet, but it'd have to be around AU$150 if it wants to turn heads when it launches.